 contact the Office of HBCU Outreach.

-A key component among the Federal Highway Administration’s educational initiatives, the National Summer Transportation Institute is a two- to four-week STEM program aimed at exposing students in middle and high schools – particularly minority, female and disadvantaged youth – to transportation careers and encouraging them to consider transportation-related courses of study in the areas of science, technology and math.
+The Office of HBCU Outreach sponsors one of the Federal Highway Administration’s key educational initiatives, the National Summer Transportation Institute.
+The institute is a summer STEM program aimed at introducing middle and high school students – particularly minority, female, and disadvantaged youth – to transportation careers and transportation-related courses of study in science, technology and math.

 HBCU/MSI Research Consortium

-- Building capacity of transportation research at all HBCUs/MSIs in North Carolina
+- Building capacity of transportation research at all HBCU/MSI in North Carolina

 - Leveraging North Carolina’s HBCU assets as community anchors and conveners

-- Expanding and growing robust innovative research that is beneficial to NCDOT
+- Expanding innovative research that is beneficial to NCDOT